Nextiva / Blog / Business Communication

 Contact Center Insights At a Glance

-Here’s a TL;DR roundup of the most important call center insights for 2024.
+Here’s a TL;DR roundup of the most important call center insights for 2026:

 An image shows contact center statistics about social media channels.

-1. 53% of businesses say they handle most support interactions through email, 48% say voice, 38% say live chat, and 38% say text messaging.
+1. 53% of businesses say they handle support interactions through email, 48% say voice, 38% say live chat, and 38% say text messaging.
 (Nextiva)

 2. Interactions via social media channels make up 25% of support requests.
 (Nextiva)

-Customers Expectations Grow Higher
+Customers’ Expectations Grow Higher

 It’s no secret that delivering an exceptional customer experience (CX) means consistently meeting and exceeding customer expectations.
-Here are a few call center stats to help you understand evolving customer expectations and how the best contact center software can help.
+Here are a few call center stats to help you understand evolving customer expectations and how the best contact center software can help:

 An image shows contact center statistics about personalized support.

-1. The average customer satisfaction index (ACSI) score for businesses in the U.S. is 77.8.
+1. The average customer satisfaction index (ACSI) score for businesses in the U.S. is 76.9.
 (American Customer Satisfaction Index)

 2. 65% of customers say they expect instant responses when they contact a brand.
 (Salesforce).